apify/apify-docs/sources/legal/latest/terms/general-terms-and-conditions.md

 ## A. Acceptance of these Terms

-By clicking the button “Sign up” during registration on our Website, you claim that you are over 18 years old and agree to adhere to these Terms and also to our
+By clicking the button “Sign up” during registration on our Website, you claim that you are over 18 years old and agree to adhere to these Terms and also to our:

 - [Privacy Policy](../policies/privacy-policy.md), and
 - [Acceptable Use Policy](../policies/acceptable-use-policy.md).